 - Course Options

 Interested students should plan early for this exchange program.
-MSES or MPA students usually study in Delft during their second year.
+MSES students usually study in Delft during their second year.
 Joint degree MPA/MSES students may find their fifth semester as most suitable for study in Delft.

 You should prepare to take a minimum of four classes, equating to 12 IU credits during your semester at the TU-Delft.
 Two European Credit Transfer System (ECTS) credits are equal to one IU credit, requiring students to enroll in a minimum of 24 ECTS credits throughout the semester.
 Numerous courses will be offered each semester in English in a variety of topics.